Ahmed14974/ahmed14974.github.io/_pages/about.md

 A bit about my background
 ======
-Originally from Lahore, Pakistan, I had the honor of attending [Pomona College](https://www.pomona.edu/) in sunny Claremont, California, where I completed a double-major in Mathematics and Economics.
+Originally from Lahore, Pakistan, I had the honor and privilege of attending [Pomona College](https://www.pomona.edu/) in sunny Claremont, California for my bachelor's degree, where I completed a double-major in Mathematics and Economics.

 Getting started
 ======